Ichthus-Development/ichthus-engineering-standards/README.md

 ### 4.4 Namespace Semantics

-Certain namespaces within Ichthus carry **architectural meaning**, not just organizational grouping.
+Certain namespaces within the Ichthus root namespace carry **architectural meaning**, not just organizational grouping.

 These namespaces communicate responsibility and intent and must be used consistently.